FAQs

 Some things to consider:

-Who are the pests you need to worry about? (deer, voles, moles, mice, birds, rabbits, raccoons, armadillos, livestock...etc) A tall deer fence will take care of deer, but will not help with a mole issue.
-Learning their patterns of behavior shapes the approach.
+What pests are of your concern? (deer, voles, moles, mice, birds, rabbits, raccoons, armadillos, japanese beetles...etc) A tall deer fence will take care of deer, but will not help with a mole issue.
+Learning the patterns of behavior of each pest informs the approach.

 General guidelines: